vsandstrom/tau-radio/README.md

 **ogg opus**.

 The first time using the tool, it will search your system for a config file.
-It looks for it in the directory: (early days so only tested on macOS yet)
+It looks for it in the directory:
 ```bash
 $ $HOME/.config/tau/config.toml
 ```